olaviinha/FinnStonks/README.md

 ...and turns them into this:

-![Imaginary portfolio viewed on FINNSTONKS PEPM](https://storage.googleapis.com/olaviinha/github/pepm/pepm4.png) (An imaginary) portfolio viewed on FINNSTONKS PEPM.
+![Imaginary portfolio viewed on FINNSTONKS PEPM](https://storage.googleapis.com/olaviinha/github/pepm/pepm4.png) Example `stocks.txt` viewed on FINNSTONKS PEPM.
 Columns: owned shares, EUR invested, EUR changed since purchase, percent changed since purchase, daily change history for the previous 3 days in percent.

 Stock purchases/sales may also be totally imaginary to explore your _shark hunch_ with different what-if scenarios using actual market data.